rubensworks/PhD-Thesis/content/storing/evaluation.md

 This is also the reason why OSTRICH has memory issues during ingestion at the end of such chains.
 One future optimization could be to maintain the last version of each chain in a separate index for faster patching.
 Or a new ingestion algorithm could be implemented that accepts input in the correct alternative CB format.
-Alternatively, a new snapshot could dynamically be created when ingestion time becomes too large, which could for example for BEAR-B-hourly take place around version 1000.
+Alternatively, a new snapshot can dynamically be created when ingestion time becomes too large, which could for example for BEAR-B-hourly take place around version 1000.

 <figure id="storing_triples-bearb-hourly-altcb">